wejs/docs/docs/features/README.md

 - See https://github.com/wejs/we

-### API
+### Core

-- Hooks
-- Events
+- Hooks: async
-- ACL
+- Events: sync
+- Access controll list (ACL)
 - ORM ( with sequelize )
   - Models
-- Build in grunt tasks
+- Default in gulp tasks
-- Email with templates
+- Email with templates and localization
-- Configurable routes with suport to response type and file upload
+- Configurable routes with suport to response type, formaters and file upload
 - Controllers
-- Internationalization
+- Internationalization (node i18n)
+- Layout, regions and Widgets
-- Socket.io
+- URL alias